esovetkin/jbs/README.md

 - The main idea behind JBS is to design a compact language while maintaining JUBE functionality.
 Hence, JBS is designed to compile JBS programs into JUBE YAML.

   If JBS becomes useful, the next step would be to implement `jbs run`, which would run benchmarks with the same functionality as JUBE.
+Probably, it's just cleaner to keep JBS independent and much smaller than JUBE.

 - No XML generation.